usgs/geomag-algorithms/readme_dependency_install.md

 ---
 <a name="mac"></a>
 ### Mac ###

+1. Install `python` (2.7.X)

+        On OS X, we recommend using Homebrew ( http://brew.sh/ )

+1. Install numpy, obspy requires this be installed separately.

+        pip install numpy

 1. Install `node`, `git` and `python` (2.7.X).
    On OS X, we recommend using [Homebrew][]